conda/conda/docs/source/architecture.rst

 how the code is structured and how it interacts.
 For brevity this covers only a number of key components of conda, the CLI, solver and test suite.

+Please use double clicks to zoom in, and :kbd:`shift` + double click to zoom out.

+.. uml:: umls/classes_conda.puml